selama206/uber-cadence-developer-advocate-selam-ainalem/README.md

 The project is containerized and processes orders from a CSV file.
 To run it:

-1. Start the Cadence services:
+1. Start the Cadence services :
+In a separate terminal, clone Cadence repo to get a local version of Cadence service running on your machine.
+Then run the command:
 ```bash
  docker-compose up
 ```

-2. Start the worker to handle workflow tasks:
+2. In a seperate terminal start the worker to handle workflow tasks:
 ```bash
 docker-compose build --no-cache worker && docker-compose up -d worker
 ```

-3. Process orders from the sample CSV:
+3. In a seperate terminal process orders from the sample CSV:
 ```bash
 docker-compose build --no-cache processor && docker-compose run processor sample_orders.csv
 ```